abel2800/Campus-Hub/README.md

 # Install dependencies
 yarn install
+# OR with npm
+npm install

 # Create a .env file
 cp .env.example .env
+# If .env.example doesn't exist, create .env with the content below
 ```

 Edit the `.env` file with your database credentials and other configuration options: